sisap-challenges/sisap-challenges.github.io/2026/evaluation.md

 ---

-We look forward to your submissions!
-For questions, contact the organizing committee at sisap-2026-indexing-challenge@googlegroups.com.
+For questions about results or archival material, contact the organizing committee at sisap-2026-indexing-challenge@googlegroups.com.

 ---